Important COVID-19 travel guidance

-Demonstrations and protests can occur at short notice across the country.
-In general, demonstrations are peaceful but there have been isolated incidents of vandalism and looting.
+Protests can occur at short notice across the country and are generally heavily policed.
+Demonstrations are mostly peaceful but there have been isolated incidents of violence.

 You should follow local and international developments in the media and take sensible security precautions.
 Avoid political gatherings and demonstrations.
 Always observe instructions given by the local security authorities.

 Incidents of violent crime occasionally occur.

 There have been incidents involving the use of knives against tourists in street attacks, thefts and burglaries in the major cities and along beaches, where you should avoid quiet areas and be vigilant at all times, particularly after dark.
 Don’t carry large amounts of money or valuables around with you.

 Petty crime is common, especially in tourist areas like the medina quarter of towns/cities and on beaches.
 Crimes include pick-pocketing, bag snatching and drive-by motorcycle theft of visible jewellery and handbags.
 Be vigilant when asking for directions and using ATMs as crime and aggressive begging can occur.
 Credit card fraud and scams like substituting inferior goods for those that were actually bought are common.
 You should remain vigilant and alert to potential confidence tricks.